kusamanetwork/userguide/docs/index.md

 Public projects that need more KSMA can request them by emailing projects@kusama.network.

 As a KSMA holder, you will be able to interact with all the features of Kusama network such as staking (validating and nominating), participating in governance, voting for council members, parachain auctions and all other interactions.

+## Launch date
+Kusama will likely be launched by the community this summer 2019.
+Stay tuned!